 cooperates fully in any search and rescue operation;

-provides a report about the incident to the appropriate authorities of the flag CCM and other appropriate authorities on the incident;
+provides a report about the incident to the appropriate authorities of the flag CCM and other appropriate authorities on the incident if requested;

-cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing crew member, and returns to port if required; and
+cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarter,s if not needed by other crew, of the deceased or missing crew member, and returns to port if so ordered by flag CCM; and

-departs port only upon receiving clearance from the relevant port CCM authorities after the port authority has notified the flag CCM about the departure.
+If a vessel is required to return to port, it may only depart upon receiving clearance from the relevant port CCM authorities after the port authority has notified the flag CCM about the departure.

-Allegations in respect of treatment of crew
+Forced labour practices and Mistreatment of crew

-In the event that a flag CCM has reasonable grounds to believe, based on port state notifications or information provided by a crew member, that a crew member’s health and safety is endangered or that a crew member has been subjected to treatment that may indicate forced labour practices, such as having been denied access to potable water, adequate food, toilets, rest, medical attention, or restriction of movement, the flag CCM shall ensure that the operator of the fishing vessel:
+In the event that a flag CCM has reasonable grounds to believe, based on port state notifications or information provided by a crew member or other credible information, that a crew member’s health and safety is endangered or that a crew member has been subjected to treatment that may indicate [forced labour practices][mistreatmeant], the flag CCM shall ensure that the owner and operator of the fishing vessel:

 immediately takes action to preserve the safety of the crew member and mitigate and resolve the situation on board;

-immediately provides the flag CCM’s designated authorities with a report on the situation, including the status and location of the crew member, as soon as possible;
+immediately provides the flag CCM’s designated authorities with a report on the situation, remedies provided, including the status and location of the crew member, as soon as possible;

-facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM and crew member, including access to any needed medical treatment at the expense of the operator; and
+facilitates the safe disembarkation of the crew member in a manner and place, as agreed by the flag CCM and crew member, including access to any needed medical treatment at the expense of the owner and operator; and

-cooperates fully in any and all official investigations into the incident.
+cooperates fully in any and all official investigations into the incident, including by providing access to all crew members remaining on the vessel

-In the event that, after disembarkation from a fishing vessel a crew member reports to the port CCM an allegation of poor labour conditions or mistreatment while on board the fishing vessel, the port CCM shall notify, in writing, the flag CCM, the CCM of the crew provider in regards to remuneration (if known) and the Secretariat.
-Upon notification, the flag CCM shall:
+In the event that, after disembarkation from a fishing vessel a crew member reports to the port CCM an allegation of poor labour conditions or mistreatment while on board the fishing vessel, the port CCM shall notify, in writing, the flag CCM, the Secretariat.
+Upon notification, the flag CCM in accordance with Article 25 of the Convention, shall:

-immediately investigate the allegations, including through information provided by the crew member (and crew provider where relevant), port CCM, and crew on the fishing vessel and take any appropriate action in response to the results of the investigation; and
+investigate the allegations, including through information provided by the crew member (and crew provider where relevant), port CCM, and crew on the fishing vessel and take any appropriate action in response to the results of the investigation; and

-cooperate fully in any other investigation conducted, including providing the flag CCM’s investigation report to the crew provider and CCM.
+cooperate fully in any other investigation conducted, including providing the flag CCM’s investigation report to the crew provider and port CCM.

-In the event a port CCM is notified by a flag CCM that a crew member wishes to disembark from a fishing vessel due to poor labour conditions or mistreatment the port CCM shall facilitate entry to port of the fishing vessel to allow disembarkation of the crew member to the extent possible under national law and assist in any investigations if so requested by the flag CCM.
+In the event a port CCM is notified by a flag CCM that a crew member requests to disembark from a fishing vessel due to poor labour conditions or mistreatment the port CCM shall facilitate entry to port of the fishing vessel to allow disembarkation of the crew member to the extent possible under national law and assist in any investigations if so requested by the flag CCM.

 Role of CCMs to support investigations into crew incidents

-CCMs shall cooperate and provide support in relation to incidents related to crew members on fishing vessels, including facilitating evidence from crew providers in their jurisdiction or from their nationals, where possible.
+CCMs shall cooperate and provide support in relation to cases of forced labour or other crew mistreatment on fishing vessels, including facilitating evidence gathering from crew providers in their jurisdiction or from their nationals, where possible.

 To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, including working with local industries (which includes crew providers) to help them meet the standards in this Measure.